caiovaccaro/phonegap.facebook.inappbrowser/README.md

 This repo is based on [this question and answer](http://stackoverflow.com/questions/16576977/is-there-any-facebook-plugin-for-phonegap-2-7-0) and on [this repo using ChildBrowser](https://github.com/purplecabbage/phonegap-plugins/tree/master/iPhone/ChildBrowser/FBConnectExample)

-Until now only "Login" and "Invite(Request)" is available, but I will add other features soon.
+Until now "Login", "Logout" and "Invite(Request)" are available.

 **FacebookInAppBrowser is under development.**